discord-haskell/discord-haskell/README.md

 [examples/cache.hs](./examples/cache.hs), and
 [examples/ping-pong.hs](./examples/ping-pong.hs)

-6 Add this library to your dependencies.
-The library won't be uploaded to hackage for a while.
+6 Add this library to your dependencies. discord-haskell won't be uploaded to hackage for a while.
 In the meantime, use github. discord-haskell is version bound to match stackage lts-11.10